quandl/quandl-python/FOR_DEVELOPERS.md

 dataset_data = quandl.Dataset('WIKI/AAPL').data(params={ 'start_date':'2001-01-01', 'end_date':'2010-01-01', 'collapse':'annual', 'transformation':'rdiff', 'rows':4 })
 ```

 You can access the data much like you would other lists.
-In addition all the data column fields are mapped to their column_names for convenience:
+In addition all the data columns, fields are mapped to their column_names for convenience:

 ```python
 dataset_data[0].date